reseval/reseval/README.md

 ### AWS S3

-To monitor, edit, or delete AWS S3 storage buckets, or see any costs, use the [AWS S3 console](https://s3.console.aws.amazon.com/s3).
+To monitor, edit, or delete AWS S3 storage buckets, or see storage costs, use the [AWS S3 console](https://s3.console.aws.amazon.com/s3).